maciekpilar/issue_tracker/README.md

 <br>
 <br>
 ![](./readmeImg/delete.jpg)
-Confirmation of celete action in one of issues.
+Confirmation of delete action in one of issues.

 ### What you can do?
 - Login and logout when you are Gmail user,